-This course provides a basic overview of the New Testament books and an introduction to advanced issues related to them.
-This will include a historical review of the intertestamental period and the setting of the books in their cultural, social, political, and religious environments important to the interpretation of the New Testament.
-Other topics such as text, canon, and history of interpretation will also be examined.
+This course provides a basic overview of the New Testament books and an introduction to advanced issues related to their theologies.
+This will include a historical review of the Second Temple period and the settings of the book in their cultural, social, political, and religious environments important to the interpretation of the New Testament.